NEU-HAI-Lab/lab_homepage/_members/menglin.md

   name: Menglin Zhao #your fullname here
   align: right
   image: /team/menglin.png
-  twitter: <> # leave blank if you don't have one
+  twitter:  # leave blank if you don't have one
-  github: <> # leave blank if you don't have one
+  github: # leave blank if you don't have one
-  email: <zhao.mengl@northeastern.edu> # leave blank if you don't have one
+  email: zhao.mengl@northeastern.edu # leave blank if you don't have one
-  website: <menglinzhao.com> # leave blank if you don't have one
+  website: https://menglinzhao.com # leave blank if you don't have one
-  orcid: <> # leave blank if you don't have one
+  orcid:  # leave blank if you don't have one
   address: > # Khoury College of Computer Sciences<br />
     440 Huntington Avenue, 310C West Village H<br />
     Boston, MA 02115